lmboucher/plume-drone-measurements/remote_station/RemSt_README.md

 To set up your Raspberry, you  may use a HDMI-HDMI or HDMI-VGA cable which you plug in on one side to the Raspberry and on the other side to a monitor.
 Then, you plug in a keyboard via the USB port to be able to write command lines and programs.
 The mouse is optional since you can go into Terminal mode without it.
 You also need an alimentation ; you can buy the one from Raspberry or use an external battery or use a computer or a phone charger or ...

-# Communication with the Neo 6m GPS module
+# Communication with the Neo 6m GPS module or with the PMS5303 sensor of Plantower

-The goal of this part is to be able to receive, print, and save the data acquired by the GPS module in the Raspberry.
+The goal of this part is to be able to receive, print, and save the data acquired by each of the modules in the Raspberry.
+Both of them can't be connected at the same time in my setup.

 ## Installations